opensafely-core/ethelred/docs/decision_records.md

 If we find ourselves writing `import pandas` anywhere other than in `app/repositories.py`, then we should either push down or pull up ([DR006](#006-push-down-or-pull-up)).

+## 008: Use CSV files as the interface

+We will use CSV files as the interface between the two applications that comprise Ethelred ([DR001](#001-two-applications-one-codebase)).
+CSV files are quick to write (by `tasks`) and read (by `app`), and unlike tables in an RDBMS, require no up-front definition.

 [1]: https://martinfowler.com/articles/branching-patterns.html#healthy-branch
 [2]: https://refactoring.com/catalog/
 [3]: https://wesmckinney.com/blog/apache-arrow-pandas-internals/